Classification of International Protection marking (IP) and Safety Integrity Level (SIL)

 IP codes (IEC/EN 60529)

-In order to determine the SIL of a given safety system, the sum total of all the probabilities of failure on demand (PFD) must be taken into account.
+For a safety system to achieve a particular SIL level, the sum of the probabilities of failure on demand (PFD) must be taken into account.

 For example, for SIL2: PFD (sensor) + PFD (resolver) + PFD (trigger) < 1x10-2

-The choice of SIL required for the system must be made based on the level of safety management in the process itself.
-E/E/PES (Electrical/Electronic/Programmable Electronic Safety-related Systems) should not be considered to be the main safety system.
-Regardless of the industrial process, design, use and maintenance are the most important parameters in terms of safety.
+The choice of the SIL level required for the installation must be made taking into account the level of safety management in the process itself.
+E/E/PES systems should not be considered as the primary safety system.
+Whatever the industrial process, design, operation and maintenance are the most important parameters in terms of safety.